poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 ```

 # Schrödinger's P1G
-In this challenge we basically get a bytecode interpreter that we will be exploiting.
-Luckily for us the binary is not stripped so reversing is trivial.
-Let's start with reversing!
-First let's look at the main decompilation.
+In this challenge we basically get a custom bytecode interpreter that we will be exploiting.
+Luckily for us the binary is not stripped so the reversing will be somewhat trivial.
+Let's start then with reversing!
+First let's look at the `main` function decompilation.
 There's some initialization code, mostly nothing interesting for us.
 We can see there that using `stdout` as the arguments will make the program read the code from stdin (which is confusing but whatever).
 ```c
 undefined8 main(EVP_PKEY_CTX *param_1,long param_2)